MatejSakmary/atmosphere-bac/readme.md

 3. From the command line call **compile\_shaders\_linux.sh**.
 (You will need to call this any time you change the shader source code to recompile them.
 This will be changed later to be a part of the VS compilation process)
 4. From the command line call **make config=debug\_linux**.
 5. Run the executable stored in bin/Linux/Debug/Atmosphere.

+## Assets

+The assets (textures) used by the application are stored on my google drive due to their size.
+To succesfully run the application download the assets folder from [here](https://drive.google.com/file/d/1ClGyf0kVHEH8CMl51A2YLXd42YAYZG7J/view?usp=sharing) and extract it to the **atmosphere-bac** directory (next to source, shaders...).